Width of Beam at Considered Level Solution

 Distance of Center of Gravity of Area (above Considered Level) from Neutral Axis

-Go Distance of CG of Area from NA = (Shear stress at section*Moment of Inertia of Area of Section*Beam Width at Considered Level)/(Shear Force at Section*Area of Section above Considered Level)
+LaTeX Go Distance to CG of Area from NA = (Shear Stress at Section*Moment of Inertia of Area of Section*Beam Width at Considered Level)/(Shear Force at Section*Area of Section above Considered Level)

 Moment of Inertia of Section about Neutral Axis

-Go Moment of Inertia of Area of Section = (Shear Force at Section*Area of Section above Considered Level*Distance of CG of Area from NA)/(Shear stress at section*Beam Width at Considered Level)
+LaTeX Go Moment of Inertia of Area of Section = (Shear Force at Section*Area of Section above Considered Level*Distance to CG of Area from NA)/(Shear Stress at Section*Beam Width at Considered Level)

 Width of Beam at Considered Level

-Go Beam Width at Considered Level = (Shear Force at Section*Area of Section above Considered Level*Distance of CG of Area from NA)/(Moment of Inertia of Area of Section*Shear stress at section)
+LaTeX Go Beam Width at Considered Level = (Shear Force at Section*Area of Section above Considered Level*Distance to CG of Area from NA)/(Moment of Inertia of Area of Section*Shear Stress at Section)

 Shear Force at Section given Shear Area

-Go Shear Force at Section = Shear stress at section*Shear Area of beam
+LaTeX Go Shear Force at Section = Shear Stress at Section*Shear Area of Beam

 Width of Beam at Considered Level Formula

-Beam Width at Considered Level = (Shear Force at Section*Area of Section above Considered Level*Distance of CG of Area from NA)/(Moment of Inertia of Area of Section*Shear stress at section)
+Beam Width at Considered Level = (Shear Force at Section*Area of Section above Considered Level*Distance to CG of Area from NA)/(Moment of Inertia of Area of Section*Shear Stress at Section)

 What is shear stress and strain?